DaniAffCH/multiperson-realtime-pose-estimation/README.md

 # LitePose pose estimation

 LitePose is an efficient and scale invariant multi-person pose estimation model.
 Its light architecture allows to perform real-time inference with low computational power devices such as smartphones.
-This is a simpler reimplementation of the original [LitePose][1].
+This is a (non official) implementation of the original [LitePose][1].

 Keypoint detection                            |  Pose estimation